Illinois Police Arrest Queen Elsa And Blame Her For Freezing Cold Polar Vortex

 Temperatures this week across the Midwest are shattering records because of Polar Vortex Jayden, reported CBS News.
 The upper regions of the Midwest will see windchills as low as 60 to 65 degrees below zero.
 At times, temperatures in the Midwest will be colder than those in the Arctic.
 Chicago, Illinois, will be colder than the base camp at Mount Everest.

 In the Twin Cities, temperatures could reach 28 below zero and that’s the actual temperature, not the bone-chilling windchill.
-Thousands of flights have been canceled, travel is not recommended and public schools as well as major universities have shut down for Tuesday through Thursday.
+Thousands of flights have been canceled, travel is not recommended, and public schools as well as major universities have shut down for Tuesday through Thursday.

 Sadly, there have been half a dozen deaths attributed to the storm system, too.
-In an effort to protect its employees, the United States Postal Service is suspending mail delivery on Wednesday in Minnesota, Iowa, western Wisconsin and western Illinois.
+In an effort to protect its employees, the United States Postal Service is suspending mail delivery on Wednesday in Minnesota, Iowa, western Wisconsin, and western Illinois.

 Meteorologists and climatologists are less than impressed that President Donald Trump shared a misguided tweet about the current weather situation in the Midwest.